cwabbott/heart/README.md

     end
   ```
 4. Run your migrations.
 HEART will automatically include the migration files in your lib/fetch directory and its subdirectories (so you can arrange them in sub-folders however you like)
 5. Aggregate your metric data into HEART's tables with the following rake task.
-This taks will attempt to fetch and update all metric values between and including the dates you specify.
+This task will attempt to fetch and update all metric values between and including the dates you specify.
 Protip: call this command daily via a cron job to automatically aggregate all your metric data.
   ```
   bundle exec rake heart:metrics:fetch_all fromdate=2013-09-01 todate=2013-09-03
   ```